About

 Summary

-If you’re a hobby photographer, you might already be familiar with the problem this app is trying to solve.
+If you’re a hobby photographer, you might already be familiar with that problem.
 Otherwise, this app might not be relevant to you 🙂

-The problem is, backing up photos from an “old-school” camera (I mean, any camera that uses memory cards) during trips (“on the go”) is a bit of a hassle, it requires additional device (say, a laptop) to do it.
-But even if you have a laptop, you might be asking yourself “do I really need to take it with me on a trip… Just for making backups?”
+Backing up photos from a “proper” camera (any camera that uses memory cards) during trips / traveling (“on the go”) is a bit of a hassle, it requires either a laptop or other devices to do it.
+But even if you have a laptop, taking it with you on a trip just for backups might not be practical (due to its weight / size / etc).

 So I wrote an app, to make the backup process as simple as possible.
 It makes incremental backups incredibly easy.
 Here, incremental backup means backing up only new files from the same card to the same backup destination.
 Before each backup, app scans selected directories, determines which files are already backed up, and which aren’t, and displays a summary.
 Then you decide if you want to proceed or not.
 All this just to make sure you’re copying correct files to correct place 🙂